Trams in Barcelona: Trambesòs

 Trambesòs is a light rail (tram) system, consisting of three routes that connect the district of Sant Martí in Barcelona to Badalona and Sant Adrià de Besòs municipalities.
 Its name comes from the union of the words "tram", an abbreviation of the Catalan word tramvia, and "Besòs", the name of an area in northern Barcelonès dominated by river Besòs.

 Like the Trambaix, Trambesòs is operated by the TramMet company and is part of the ATM network and is fare-integrated with the other public transportation networks of the metropolitan area.
 It uses the same type of rolling stock as the Trambaix system.

+In November 2024, a new 1.8 km section of tramway, which is the first phase in the connection of the Trambaix and Trambesòs networks, was opened to the public, adding three new stations: Monumental (allowing a transfer to L2), Sicília and Verdaguer (which has an interchange with L4 and L5), as well as the reconstruction of the Glòries station.